krishnaadvaitsripada/UTEK2023_Team4/README.md

 This is the repository for the University of Toronto Engineering Kompetitions (UTEK) 2023 for the Programming competition.

-The competition package with the Problem Statement is included in the 'documents' folder.
+The competition package with the Problem Statement is included in the `documents` folder.

 Team members:
 * Krishna Advait Sripada